Rails Demo 1: Working with Models & Deploying to Heroku

 Let’s assume we want to create a toy catalog.
 We begin by generating scaffolding for our Toys.

-rails generate scaffold Toy name:string description:text manufacturer:string price:decimal
+rails generate scaffold Toy name:string description:text manufacturer:string price:decimal - This created a whole bunch of stuff:

 - views,